Georg II, Duke of Saxe-Meiningen

 Georg was widowed again in February 1872, when Feodora died of scarlet fever.
 The following year, on March 18, 1873, he married once again.
 His third wife was Ellen Franz, a former actress.
 Georg created her Baroness von Heldburg just before their marriage at Villa Feodora in Bad Liebenstein.
 She did not become Duchess of Saxe-Meiningen because the marriage was considered morganatic.
 They had no children.

 Georg, passionate about the theatre, established the Meiningen Theater in the late 1860s and early 1870s, with the help of his third wife.
 The company toured extensively throughout Germany and Europe from 1874-1890 and became renowned for its attention to detail and authenticity in its sets and costumes and the portrayals of the characters.
-Georg himself drew upon his extensive knowledge of history and art and designed many of the costumes and scenery, as well as choreographing many of the large crowd scenes within the productions.
-Having been interested in theatre since his youth, he was able to spend much of his time, efforts, and money to create theatre productions that conveyed both lifelike reality and historical accuracy.
+Georg drew upon his extensive knowledge of history and art to design many of the costumes and scenery and choreograph many of the large crowd scenes within the productions.
+Having been interested in theatre since his youth, he was able to spend much of his time, effort, and money to create theatre productions that conveyed both lifelike reality and historical accuracy.

 Georg became nearly deaf in his later years and retired from public life.
 He died at Bad Wildungen, Principality of Waldeck and Pyrmont, now in Hesse, Germany, on June 25, 1914.
 He is buried in the Park Cemetery in Meiningen, Duchy of Saxe-Meiningen, now in Thuringia, Germany.